docker-hy/docker-hy.github.io/pages/part3/section-4.md

   ...
 ```

 The next step is to remove everything that is not needed in the final image.
-We don't need the apt source lists anymore, so we'll glue the next line to our single `RUN`
+We don't need the apt source lists anymore, so we can glue the next line to our single `RUN`

 ```console
 .. && \
 rm -rf /var/lib/apt/lists/*
 ````

-Now when we build, we'll see that the size of the layer is 45.6MB megabytes.
+Now, after we build, the size of the layer is 45.6MB megabytes.
 We can optimize even further by removing the `curl`.
 We can remove `curl` and all the dependencies it installed with

 ```console
 .. && \